CKC-Technologies/tunl-embedded-payment-form/README.md

 ![image](https://user-images.githubusercontent.com/2927894/228584754-deded60e-5a15-41da-9712-f5cb25db3d4f.png)

-The code in this repo currently uses PHP, but could very easily be ported into other languages.
-Eventually there will be more code examples and samples in this repo that demonstrate use in other languages.
+The code in this repo currently uses PHP but could very easily be ported into other languages.
+Eventually, there will be more code examples and samples in this repo that demonstrate use in other languages.

 ## Contents